 Only 10 to 20 percent of rain that falls in forests, fields, and other natural areas runs off, with the rest absorbed by soil and plants.
 By contrast, close to 100 percent of the rain that falls on concrete and other hard surface produces runoff.
 An inch of rain falling on an acre of hardened surface produces 27,000 gallons of runoff.

 In the Chesapeake Bay watershed, almost 5.4 million acres of land are developed, which is about 13 percent of the land that drains into the estuary.
 More than a third of this developed land (or 1.9 million acres) is covered in pavement, roofs, and other surfaces that rain cannot penetrate.
 That means that about three percent of the Bay watershed is covered in impervious surfaces.
 The percentage of coverage by hard surfaces is much higher in urbanized communities: 51 percent in Baltimore; 46 percent in Washington, D.C.; and 24 percent in Newport News, Virginia.

 Chesapeake Bay watershed map of impervious surfaces

 Spread-out development patterns—also known as sprawl—largely comprise the prevailing form of new development across the Bay watershed, although there are signs that the alternative – more compact development within and adjacent to existing urban and suburban areas – is also occurring with more frequency.
 One of the signs of sprawl is when the rate of land development far exceeds the rate of population growth.
-In Maryland alone, the population grew by 39 percent but the developed land multiplied by 154 percent between the 1970s and 2010.
+In Maryland alone, the population grew by 39 percent but the developed land multiplied by 154 percent from the 1970s through the early 2000s.